-No you do not.
-However, you may have to wait to take the exam.
+Yes, but you may have to wait to take the exam.
 On the first failure you can re-take the exam on the next available date AT LEAST 24 hours after your first one.
 If you fail the second time or the third time you will have to wait 30 days from your last exam.
 After that you have to wait 6 months.

-You order your certification training fees with training materials at the UW PAT Store.
+You order your certification training fees with training materials at the PAT Store.
 Fees are charged per category selected.
-Private applicators, can purchase their fee and receive training at participating county extension offices.
+Private applicators can purchase their fee and receive training at participating county extension offices.
 There is a Commercial and a Private applicator section in the menu on the left at the PAT Store page.

-I have a new employee, do I have to add them to my business license?
+I have a new employee; do I have to add them to my business license?